oldham123/cfa_level_iii/_readings/Reading 28 Active Equity Investing.md

 - Issues with fundamental investing include:
   - Behavioural biases
-  - **Value traps**, where a price drop makes a stock appear attractive, in turn leading to overvaluation, only for the price to continue falling
+  - **Value traps**, where a price drop makes a stock appear attractive, in turn leading to overvaluation, only for the price to continue falling, since the reason the price is low is due to weak fundamentals
   - **Growth traps**, where growth prospects have already been priced in, possibly to an excessive degree

 ## 28.H: Describe how quantitative active investment strategies are created